maximmax42/CustomRP-Docs/en/setting-up.md

   * **Details**: First line in the presence under the app name.
   * **State**: Second line in the presence.
 Will be first if Details is empty.
   * **Party**: Shows up as `(X of Y)` after State line.
 If State is empty, Party count will not be shown.
   * **Timestamp**: A timer that either counts to or from a specific timestamp.
-Displayed below Details and State as either "xx:xx:xx elapsed" or "xx:xx:xx left".
-Can only show up to 23:59:59 before rolling over to 00:00.
+Displayed below Details and State as either `xx:xx:xx elapsed` or `xx:xx:xx left`.
+Can only show up to `23:59:59` before rolling over to `00:00`.
   * **Big and small images**: Images that are shown on the left side of the presence.
 If both are present, small image is in the bottom right corner of the big one.
     * **Key**: Either a direct URL (preferred, as you can also use GIFs that way) or an Art Asset name.
       * _URL method:_ If your image is already on the internet, put the **direct link** (usually done by right clicking the image and choosing something like "Copy image link") in the field.
-If your image is on your PC, easiest way is to send it in any Discord channel/DM, then copy the image URL (not message URL!).
+If your image is on your PC, use any image hosting and sharing website (e.g. Imgur, ImageShack, etc).
+It's **not recommended** to upload images sent in Discord DMs/channels, as their links get too big too quickly and they expire in 2 weeks.
+        * If after connecting you get stuck on "Updating presence...", chances are the URL you've put was too long or was not a direct URL.
+If you're sure it's a direct one, use a URL shortner.
       * _Art Asset method:_ On your application's page, navigate to Rich Presence -> Art Assets and upload at least one image under Rich Presence Assets.
 In CustomRP, there is a handy **Upload Assets** button in File menu (you can also use Ctrl+U) that will take you there if your ID field is set up properly.
         * Note 1: Although usually the images become usable instantly, in some cases it might take up to several hours.
         * Note 2: While you can name your asset with any name up to 999 symbols, the app will only accept names with 256 symbols max.